Liudmyla Starytska-Cherniakhivska: Arrests and death

 Liudmyla Starytska-Cherniakhivska in 1919 became a co-founder and deputy president of the National Council of Ukrainian Women.

-In her sixties Liudmyla was first arrested and convicted during a show-trial of the Union for the Liberation of Ukraine in 1930, with 44 other defendants.
+In her sixties, Liudmyla was first arrested and convicted during a show-trial of the Union for the Liberation of Ukraine in 1930, with 44 other defendants.
 She was imprisoned and exiled.
-In June 1941 the 73-year-old woman was again arrested and accused of carrying out anti-Soviet activities.
-She was tortured.
+In June 1941, the 73-year-old woman was again arrested, accused of carrying out anti-Soviet activities, and tortured.
 Liudmyla Starytska-Cherniakhivska died during the journey to exile in Kazakhstan and her body was thrown from the train at a location still unknown.

 Major works

 Liudmyla Starytska-Cherniakhivska wrote poetry, prose, drama, memoirs and literary criticism for various publications including the Lviv almanac, Pershyi Vinok.